Master Sommelier Diploma Examination

 All candidates wishing to submit intent for the Master Sommelier Diploma Examination must complete the application intent; emails stating intent will not be accepted.

-Application deadline for the Master Sommelier Diploma Examination-Theory is 5pm PST November 27, 2015
+Application deadline for the Master Sommelier Diploma Examination-Theory was November 27, 2015

 Application of intent deadline for Tasting and Service Examination is January 15, 2016